Skip to content

 Draw a Selection

-1. Clear any existing filters
+1. Clear any existing subsets

 2. Click the Selection button (Lasso icon)